Fall Car Maintenance Checklist: What To Know For The Autumn Season

 Check Your Car’s Engine Oil & Coolant

-Checking your car’s oil levels is one of the pillars of your fall car maintenance checklist.
+Checking your car’s oil levels is one of the pillars of your fall car maintenance prep list.
 Most drivers understand the importance of keeping their engine running smoothly and avoiding engine wear and tear by lubricating it regularly.
 However, the summer months can take a more considerable toll on your oil and coolant levels due to increased evaporation, so we recommend getting your fluid levels checked at the beginning of the fall season.

 Check Tire Pressure & Brakes